jessesquires/FreedomFarts/README.md

 ## Installation

 1. Download this repo
-2. Unzip, then build and run in the Xcode simulator
+2. Unzip and open `Freedom Farts.xcworkspace`
-3. Install on your device if you're a developer
+3. Build and run in the Xcode simulator or install on your device if you are a developer

 ## Donate